-This report compares monitoring data for the period from 2015 to 2017 to the base period from 2006 to 2008.
-The period of 2006 to 2008 represents the three years
+This report compares monitoring data for the period from 2016 to 2018 to a base period of 2006 to 2008.
+The period of 2006 to 2008 represents the three years immediately prior to the start of the program.
+It was selected as the base period to provide a point of comparison to the three-year control periods of RGGI.

-8 However, note that behind-the-meter electric generators eligible for credit under state renewable portfolio standards typically voluntarily report electric generation to the ISO-NE Generation Information System (GIS), NY Generation Attribute Tracking System (NYGATS), and PJM Generation Attribute Tracking System (GATS), which are discussed in Section IV.
+9 Behind-the-meter electric generators eligible for credit under state renewable portfolio standards typically voluntarily report electric generation to the ISO-NE Generation Information System (GIS), NY Generation Attribute Tracking System (NYGATS), and PJM Generation Attribute Tracking System (GATS), which are discussed in Section IV.
 Methodology.
 These behind-the-meter electric generators that report to ISO-NE GIS, NYGATS, and PJM GATS are included in the monitoring results.
 CO2 emissions data for behind-the-meter electric generation that is RGGI-affected are also included in this report.
 In addition, only electricity output from cogeneration facilities is reported by ISOs, meaning that the average Ib CO2/MWh emission rate for all reporting years in this report is for electricity generation dispatched to the ISO grid only and does not account for behind-the-meter MWh output or useful steam output from cogeneration facilities.

-9 For the purposes of this report, this category does not include electric generators that may be subject to a state CO2 Budget Trading Program regulation, or portion of such regulation, but that are not subject to a CO2 allowance compliance obligation that requires the generator to submit CO2 allowances equivalent to its CO2 emissions.
+$^{^{10}}$ For the purposes of this report, this category does not include electric generators that may be subject to a state CO2 Budget Trading Program regulation, or portion of such regulation, but that are not subject to a CO2 allowance compliance obligation that requires the generator to submit CO2 allowances equivalent to its CO2 emissions.
 For example, under Maryland's CO2 Budget Trading Program regulations, certain industrial cogenerators may be subject to alternative CO2 compliance obligations under certain conditions in lieu of submission of CO2 allowances.